-The National Assembly is the representative body of the people, which implements the legislative power.
-The National Assembly exercises supervision over the executive power, shall adopt the State Budget and perform other functions prescribed by the Constitution.
+The National Assembly shall be the representative body of the people, which shall implement the legislative power.
+The National Assembly shall exercise supervision over the executive power, shall adopt the State Budget and perform other functions prescribed by the Constitution.

-The powers of the National Assembly are prescribed by the Constitution.

-The single-chambered National Assembly is the supreme legislative authority of the Republic of Armenia.
-The National Assembly consists of at least 101 deputies + 4 for minorities.
-The National Assembly is elected through general elections and through proportional electoral system.
-The latest parliamentary elections took place on 2 April 2017 and Dec 11,2018, respectively.
+The powers of the National Assembly shall be prescribed by the Constitution.
+The National Assembly shall be composed of at least one hundred and one Deputies.
+The National Assembly shall be elected through proportional electoral system.
+The last parliamentary elections took place on 2 April 2017 and the latest on Dec 11,2018.